Dumfries and Galloway College

 - Financial advice

 We offer discretionary funds to help towards rent/childcare, and hardship funds.
-We also offer advice, depending on circumstances, on what benefits students could be eligible to apply for whilst attending full-time.
+We also offer advice, depending on circumstances, of what benefits students could be eligible to apply for whilst attending full-time.

-Students are notified via email once they have been offered a place on the course and invited to apply for funding online (this link is sent out to students towards the end of May).
+Students are notified via email once they have been offered a place on the course and invited to apply for funding online (this link is sent out to students via the funding team).
 We encourage you to apply for funding as soon as possible, to ensure that your funding is set up before you start college.